 When you must not use it

-You are allergic to olopatadine or to any other of the ingredients in PATANOL (these are listed under Product Description)
+You are allergic to olopatadine or to any of the ingredients in Patanol Eye Drops listed at the end of this leaflet under Product Description.

 - the safety seal around the closure and neck area is broken